Chinese tech regulators strike again - ExBulletin

 It remains to be seen how the Chinese platform will respond to the proposed regulations.
 They will almost certainly urge the government not to do it at all.
 If the government refuses to listen, it may try to circumvent the rules by redesigning the app’s functionality, which can be time consuming and pose a significant compliance risk.

-Still, the struggle of private tech companies may not be a big deal for CAC.
+Still, the struggle of private tech companies may not be that much of a problem for CAC.
 It is not possible to say exactly what was considered in the cost-benefit analysis of the proposed opt-in requirements, but it is clear that encouraging business growth and innovation is not part of CAC’s obligations.

 So what are the goals of CAC?
 To answer that question, we need to consider the bureaucratic mission, culture, and structure.
 Given that China’s executive branch is shaped by path dependence, it is also necessary to look specifically at CAC’s past actions, especially its position as one of China’s most interventionist government sectors.